- Explore South India's finest Hindu temples

-- Relax in the quaint European culture of Pondicherry, an ex-French colony
+- Relax in quaint Pondicherry, an ex-French colony

 - Get spiritual at Auroville, a UNESCO-listed ashram

-- Get close to nature in some of South India's finest national parks
+- Get close to nature in South India's national parks

 Day 1: Arrive Chennai